alt=" "

 Funding for Nonprofit Organizations

-Before you do, read Is Your Organization Grant Ready? to determine if your nonprofit should invest time and money pursuing such funding at this point.
+Before you do, read Is Your Organization Grant Ready? to determine if your nonprofit should invest time and money in pursuing such funding at this point.
+Additionally, this resource will help you assess your readiness for grant applications.

 If you decide the time is right to pursue grants, consider these resources: